makahn64/react-usa-map-fc/README.md

 # Sources

 The map is sourced from [Wikimedia](https://commons.wikimedia.org/wiki/File:Blank_US_Map_(states_only).svg) and is under [Creative Commons Attribution-Share Alike 3.0 Unported](https://spdx.org/licenses/CC-BY-SA-3.0.html) license.
 This package is inspired on the [react-us-state-map](https://npmjs.com/package/react-us-state-map) package, in fact the initial SVG class system is based on it.

 # Contributing

 Fork and PR.
-Not much fuss, I will be try to be as responsive as possible.
+Then lemme know.

 # Maintainer

-Package maintaned by Gabriela D'Ávila Ferrara, [website](http://gabriela.io).
+Package maintained by Mitch Kahn, [website](https://github.com/makahn64).